kenhding/NESA-WS/docs/userInfo.rst

 **Neuroimaging software:**

-Popular neuroimaging software such as FSL, freesurfer, etc are loaded in Docker via image of Neurodesk.
+Popular neuroimaging software such as FSL, freesurfer, etc are loaded in Docker via image of Neurodesk_.

 **Matlab:**